johannesjo/ng-fab-form/README.md

 *Convenient forms for Angular with no extra markup?
 Fabulous!*

 AngularJS forms are pretty nice.
 But if you have worked with angular for a while, you'll find that the out-of-the-box-mechanics like the instant validation are far from perfect from the common users perspective.
-Furthermore you probably catch yourself declaring (and sometimes forgetting) the same stuff on and on again like giving a `novalidate` attribute and preventing for submission for invalid forms or like declaring a proper name attribute.
+Furthermore you probably catch yourself declaring (and sometimes forgetting) the same stuff on and on again like giving a `novalidate` attribute, preventing submission for invalid forms or declaring a proper name attribute.

-The the most repitive part by far is validation.
+The most repitive part by far is validation.
 I understand why the angular-developers want to give us the freedom, of doing this stuff in the most flexible manner, but I personally like to keep things consistent, which is hard with how forms work out of the box.`ng-fab-form` tries solve all of those issues without requiring you to change anything.
 Just set your forms up as usual and let `ng-fab-form` do the rest for you.

 There are also a lot of [form builders and other directives](https://github.com/search?o=desc&q=angular+form&s=stars&type=Repositories&utf8=%E2%9C%93) out there.
-But most of the time you have to implement quite a different markup, to make those work. `ng-fab-form` takes another approach, by extending how forms work application-wide.
+But either they take only a small part of the reptiveness out of your job or like some of the form builders give you little flexibility when comes to the form markup. `ng-fab-form` takes another approach, by extending how forms work application-wide.

 [Bug-reports or feature request](https://github.com/johannesjo/ng-fab-form/issues) as well as any other kind of **feedback is highly welcome!**